56 Rampant Health Myths That Need to Die

 Myth: The flu shot can give you the flu

 “The viruses in the flu shot are killed (inactivated), so you cannot get the flu from a flu shot.
-Minor side effects—including soreness, redness, or swelling where the shot was given; a low grade fever; and/or aches—may occur.
+Minor side effects—including soreness, redness, or swelling where the shot was given; a low-grade fever; and/or aches—may occur.
 These side effects begin soon after the shot and usually last one to two days.
-Almost all people who receive the influenza vaccine have no serious problems as a result of receiving it.” —Jeremy Blais, PharmD, CVS Pharmacy.
-Don’t believe these other common myths about the flu shot, either.
+Almost all people who receive the influenza vaccine have no serious problems as a result of receiving it.” —Jeremy Blais, PharmD, CVS Pharmacy

 Myth: Humans use only 10 percent of their brains